Holidays during term time

 Please note that head teachers are only permitted to agree a leave of absence in term time for exceptional circumstances.

-It is at the discretion of the head teacher to determine how many days your child can be away from school if leave is granted.
+If an absence is authorised by the head teacher, they have the discretion to determine how many days your child can be away from school.

 Fines and prosecution

-Penalty notices are issued at £120 (per child, per parent) and must be paid within the statutory 28-day deadline.
-Penalty notices are only reduced to £60 if they are paid in full, within 21 days of issue.
-All fines must be paid within 28 days of issue otherwise you may be prosecuted in court.
+The first Penalty notice fine issued to a parent is reduced to £80 if it is paid in full, within 21 days of issue.
+All fines must be paid within 28 days of issue otherwise parents may be prosecuted in court.

-If you are prosecuted at court you could get a fine of up to £2,500, a community order or a jail sentence of up to three months.
+If a parent/carer is prosecuted at court, they could receive a fine of up to £2,500, a community order or a jail sentence of up to three months.
 The court could also give you a Parenting Order.

 Frequently Asked Questions